Noel Murphy (politician)

 Noel Francis Murphy (21 December 1915 – 10 March 2005) was a physician, broadcaster and politician.

 Early life

 Murphy was born in England while his parents, Dr. John J. and Elsie (Kenway) Murphy were posted to London.
-John Murphy co-founded St. Clare's Mercy Hospital and died while Noel was a child.
+John Murphy co-founded St. Clare's Mercy Hospital and was later transferred to a RAF base in Newfoundland.
+He died while Noel and his sisters, Patricia and Maureen were young children.
+Elsie, then had no other choice but to return to England to join the work force--the goal being, to afford a Catholic school education for her only son.
+The sisters were sent to an orphanage until the completion of Noel's education, when she was then able to reclaim them.
 Murphy's great-grandfather was the captain of a steam sailing ship while his grandfather, "Gambo Jack" Murphy founded St. John's radio station VONF in 1932.

 Murphy was educated at St. Bonaventure College in St. John's and at Ampleforth College in England.
 He studied electrical engineering for six months at the Massachusetts Institute of Technology before deciding to change fields.
 He moved to Britain and earned his medical degree in 1942 from London Hospital.
 He joined the RAF Volunteer Reserve and was assigned to 125 (Newfoundland) Squadron serving as its medical officer until 1945 and reaching the rank of flight-lieutenant surgeon.